openlibhums/memory-alpha/content/pages/support/guides/editor-guide-to-prepub.md

 Upload an image (JPG, PNG or GIF formats are accepted; do not use PDFs) in the pop-up window.
 Rectangular or landscape images work best, as this image will usually sit at the top of an article.

 You can also set an article thumbnail through the **Article image manager**, which is accessible through the Manager dashboard or the Article archive page.
-More information on managing article images and their recommended dimensions is available here. <!-- missing hyperlink -->
+More information on managing article images and their recommended dimensions is [available here](../article-management/article-images.md).

 > [!TIP]
 > You can source many free-to-use images from [Unsplash.com](https://unsplash.com/).
 If you are sourcing images from elsewhere, be aware of any copyright restrictions and only use images that you are permitted to reproduce.